lizcorson/rhtlogger/README.md

 ## Status

 I've decided to go with the HTU21D sensor as it has a MUCH faster response time.
 The DHT22 is annoyingly slow and can take half an hour to equilibrate to a new room.
-However, my code has started to act strangely and stopped working altogether when I tried to delete the DHT22 parts from it so I am rebuilding it.
-I am fairly sure it's not a hardware problem.
-Initially I thought the RTC was acting up since I would occasionally get date readings with the year 2165 but logging with the RTC alone works fine.
+For some reason, using TimerOne for interrupts was causing my code to break before even getting out of the setup function.
+I rewrote it to update the display and the file just using debounces.

 ## Parts Used